livepeer/docs/docs/video-miners/getting-started/calling-reward.md

 # Calling Reward

-By default, an active orchestrator will automatically call reward in each round meaning that it will submit an Ethereum transaction that will distribute newly minted LPT rewards to itself and its delegators.
+By default, an active orchestrator will automatically call reward in each round meaning that it will submit an Arbitrum transaction that will distribute newly minted LPT rewards to itself and its delegators.

 The amount of LPT rewards distributed by the reward call will depend on the